Whole Genome Sequencing

 The human genome contains a wealth of information about each of us, from our ancestry to our risk of developing certain genetic diseases or passing them down to our children.
 As a result, it’s no wonder DNA sequencing is becoming a widely used tool in both research and healthcare.

-Put simply, whole genome sequencing is a technology that allows us to determine how our DNA is confirmed.
+Put simply, whole genome sequencing (WGS) is a genetic testing technology that allows us to determine how our DNA is confirmed.
 In order to understand this testing procedure better, let’s take a look at what DNA is, how it’s formed, and what it does.

 What Is DNA